seton-develops/Landmark-Assisted_CycleGan-Implementation/README.md

 If you set up everything correctly, you should be able to run the cell in sequence without any problem.

+NOTE: you could also refer to our tutorial video below if you run into problem with `ipynb.checkpoints`

 ## Live demo